samiemostafavi/autoran/README.md

         docker rm -f prod-db-init
         docker-compose up -d oai_spgwu

-    Check if the containers are up
+    Check if the containers are up or logs

         docker ps -a
+        docker logs prod-oai-hss

 3. Undeploy